1. Focusing on their Mistakes

 5. Asking Questions instead of Listening

-As I have mentioned before, skaters are aware when practice or performance is not going well and often in this case they don’t want to be asked about how it went.
+Skaters are aware when practice or performance is not going well and often in this case they don’t want to be asked about how it went.
 Instead, being open to listening when they are ready to talk, being a shoulder to cry on or just giving them a hug can be the best reaction.
 Refrane from all the questions, especially on the way home from the rink.
 Leave skating at the rink unless they bring it up first.